fertab/cisco-ansible-config/README.md

 switch2 ansible_host=10.32.15.103 ansible_user=admin ansible_password=admin_password
 ```
 ## Playbook File
-Calls the cisco_nxos role to configure the switches.
+Applies the switch configuration directly using the playbook and the config.j2 template located in the project root directory.

 **Path:** `playbook.yml`
 ```yaml